ingobeans/dunfog/readme.md

-# dunfog
+# Dunfog

-dunfog is an old-school style roguelike with turn based combat, item crafting, and a boss at the end!
+Dunfog is an old-school style roguelike with turn based combat, item crafting, procedurally generated floors, and a boss at the end!

-made for hackclub's siege! entire project took nearly 30 hours (in one week!)
+Made for hackclub's siege! entire project took nearly 30 hours (in one week!)

+## Controls!

+click on a tile to move there, click on an enemy (within range of your weapon) to attack it.

+​use F to open Inventory. use E (when prompted) to interact with a tile.

 ## Building from source